orterforth/orterforth/README.txt

 A typical Forth implementation rests on a number of base words implemented in native machine code.
-Higher-level words are implemented with reference to other words, and "threaded" together to build complex programs.
+Higher-level words are implemented in terms of these words, making up the rest of the Forth vocabulary.

-In the Installation Manual, 6502 native code is assembled immediately following each word in memory (using an assembler implemented in Forth).
+In the Installation Manual, 6502 native code is assembled immediately following each base word in memory (using an assembler implemented in Forth).
 The word's code field address (CFA) is pointed at this code.

-By contrast, orterforth has platform-independent implementations of the base words in ANSI C. In the place of the 6502 assembly code, the CFA is set to point to this C code.
+Instead of this assembly code, orterforth has platform- independent implementations of each base word in ANSI C. The CFA is set to point to this C code.

 # It uses a trampoline #